cjyoung42/I2GDS_xylella/README.md

 # I2GDS Xylella Ortholog Analysis
 This repo is for the I2GDS class individual project.
 This project runs BUSCO and OrthoFinder on _Xylella_ protein sequences and assembles a phylogenetic tree using the R package ggtree.
 The input data for this pipeline is annotated sequences produced by Prokka, such as the outputs from the Linux portion of the Group 2 project; for previous steps in this pipeline, consult https://github.com/LiLabAtVT/I2GDS2025/tree/main/Group2.
 Input data for this project can be accessed on the arc at /projects/intro2gds/I2GDS2025/G2_PlantDisease/Carter/annotations.
+Scripts and image files are available in the files section of this repo.
 A relatively small dataset of 47 _Xylella_ proteomes was selected to run the following steps quickly.
 A known _Xylella_ species was selected to be an "unknown" to be identified using phylogenetic inference as a practice task.

 #### Linux workflow
 ##### Step 1: Quality Control.